pixl8/Preside-CMS/support/docs/docs/02.devguides/11.emailtemplating/page.md

 ### Recipient types

 Recipient types are configured to allow the email centre to send intelligently to different types of recipient.
 Each email template is configured to send to a specific recipient type.
-The core system provides, three types:
+The core system provides three types:

 1. Website user
 2. Admin user